cpanato/mattermost-plugin-oncall-mention/README.md

     ```

 Where:

+- `team`: The team name for the configuration
 - `mention`: is the string that when you posting a message wil be replaced to the persons that are on call
 - `schedules`: are the schedules you have configures in OpsGenie for a particular Team.
 - `escalation_manager`: When there is no one on call in the moment the mention was triggered or any error ocurred it will use the manager for that mention/team.
 Needs to be the Mattermost username for the manager.

 ## Usage